 Gustav Metzger’s Auto-Destructive Art haunts us to the edge of taste.
 By Neal Von Flue

 Gustav Metzger was 13 years old when he was taken from his family in Nuremberg and sent to England as part of the “Kindertransport” program, which sought to remove as many children as possible from the inevitable path of Nazi destruction.
 But thirteen is old enough to remember the propaganda, and the fear.
-Old enough to remember the marching, and images of planes and rows of tanks- the grotesque uniformity of it all; the precision and industry of modern destruction.
+Old enough to remember the marching, the endless blanket of planes in the sky and rows of tanks- the grotesque uniformity of it all; the precision and industry of modern destruction.
 It was brutal and it was new and it left a mark.
-It also took his family and friends into the camps and they never came out again.
+It also took his family and friends into the camps, and they would never come out again.

-So, although Gustav Metzger was safe from harm, he carried the shape of rows of bombs with him across the water.
-And meditating on humanity’s affinity for destruction in relation to our industry and art became his life’s work.
+So, although Gustav Metzger was safe from direct harm, he carried the shape of rows of bombs with him across the water.
+And meditating on humanity’s affinity for destruction in relation to our industrial capabilities, would become his life’s work.

 In 1949 Metzger went to art school on a grant and for the better part of a decade, he meditated on this relationship between art and destruction.
 He began to think of a whole new area of study in the post-war world.
 He published his first art manifesto “Auto Destructive Art” in 1959.
-It accompanied a new piece in a gallery- the opened-up discarded packaging for a television box, hung on the wall.
+It accompanied a new piece in a gallery- the discarded packaging for a television, opened up and hung on the wall.
 In his 2008 essay on Metzger, Andrew Wilson writes about the description statement that begins this first manifesto: